 A root canal procedure enables the dentist to remove the cavity and decay that has infected the tooth.
-The nerve and blood supply in the root of the tooth are also removed to make sure all the bacteria has been debrided out of the tooth.
+The nerve and blood supply in the root of the tooth is also removed to make sure all the bacteria have been debrided from the tooth.
 The disinfected roots are then packed in with a rubberized plastic seal.
-Finally the tooth is restored to full esthetic function with a dental cap or dental crown.
+Finally, the tooth is restored to full esthetic function with a dental cap or dental crown.

 A root canal procedure leaves the tooth brittle and susceptible to fracture.
 Therefore a dental crown is placed over the root canal tooth to strengthen it and reduce the risk of tooth fracture.
 So a root canal is essentially comprised of two procedures: 1.
 The process of disinfecting and filling the root and 2.
 Placing a dental crown over the tooth.
 Root canals get rid of tooth pain and save the natural tooth.
 So patients don’t have to go through tooth extractions and the added costs of dentures, bridges, or dental implants.

 If you live in the Phoenix area and are looking for an experienced, highly-trained dentist to complete a root canal procedure, consider Dr. Koppikar at Biltmore Dental Center.
 Along with his great team, Dr. Koppikar can get you in for an emergency appointment and address any issues you are experiencing.